octobercms/docs/plugin-components.md

 **type** | optional, specifies the property type.
 The type defines the way how the property is displayed in the Inspector.
 Currently supported types are **string**, **checkbox** and **dropdown**.
 Default value: **string**.
 **validationPattern** | optional Regular Expression to use when a user enters the property value in the Inspector.
 The validation can be used only with **string** properties.
 **validationMessage** | optional error message to display if the validation fails.
+**required** | optional, forces field to be filled.
+Uses validationMessage when left empty.
 **placeholder** | optional placeholder for string and dropdown properties.
 **options** | optional array of options for dropdown properties.
 **depends** | an array of property names a dropdown property depends on.
 See the [dropdown properties](#dropdown-properties) below.